 Michigan Gambling News Digest

 When it comes to the latest Michigan sports betting news, this is the most comprehensive online platform that you can find.
 If you are looking for the latest news and updates about Michigan’s gambling scene, then this is the right place for you.
-All of the latest happenings in the gambling industry of the Great Lakes State has been recorded for your sake.
+All of the latest happenings in the gambling industry of the Great Lakes State have been recorded for your sake.

-The Michigan iGaming Industry Is Still Going Strong – With More than $95 Million in Revenue
+The Michigan iGaming Industry is Still Going Strong – With More than $95 Million in Revenue

 Despite starting out in January 2021, the iGaming market of Michigan is performing at a very healthy rate.
-The online gambling revenue of the state manages to do as well as the state of PA, despite Pennsylvania opening up their market way back in 2019.
+The online gambling revenue of the state manages to do as well as the state of PA, despite Pennsylvania opening up its market way back in 2019.
 According to numbers released by the Michigan Gaming Control Board (MGCB) or Michigan Gaming Commission, the MI online gambling market managed to earn more than $95.1 million in March.